 Is it sincere?

-A good news release is built on notable information, not flowery prose designed to make your company look good.
-Your company should get coverage for genuine achievements, not clever turns of phrase or industry jargon.
-Releases are only a promotional/marketing tool as they hold people’s attention and generate positive coverage.
+A strong news release is built on real, noteworthy information, not fancy language to make your company look good.
+Your company should earn attention for real achievements, not for clever wording or industry jargon.
+News releases work as a marketing tool only when they capture people’s interest and lead to positive coverage.

 Is it tailored to the right audience?

-You’re looking for the right kind of press, not just the first press you can get, so do your homework ahead of time.
-Is your story of interest to trade publications?
-Does the topic involve engaging visuals that might particularly interest a TV news station?
-Make a media list comprised of the contact information for your target journalists, and personalize the pitch when you send it to them.
-Make these choices carefully.
-Developing and maintaining good relationships is key to future successful promotion.
+Look for the right kind of media coverage, not just any coverage.
+Do your research before you send out your news.
+Is your story relevant to trade magazines?
+Does it have visuals that would interest TV news?
+Build a media list with contact details for your target journalists, and personalize your pitch when you send it out.
+Choose your contacts thoughtfully.
+Building and maintaining strong relationships is important for future success.